Families of Berkovich spaces: Constructibility in analytic spaces

-\deux{defconstr} Let~$X$ be an affinoid space.
-We will say that a subset~$E$ of~$X$ is {\em constructible} if it can be written as a finite union~$\bigcup U_i\cap F_i$ where~$U_i$ (resp.~$F_i$) is for every~$i$ a Zariski-open (resp. a Zariski-closed) subset of~$X$.
+\begin{defi} Let~$X$ be an analytic space.
+We say that a subset~$E$ of~$X$ is \emph{constructible} if it can be written as a finite union~$\bigcup (U_i\cap F_i)$ where~$U_i$ (\resp~$F_i$) is a Zariski-open (\resp a Zariski-closed) subset of~$X$ for every $i$.

-\deux{adhzarconstr} {\bf Lemma.} {\em Let~$X$ be a~$k$-affinoid space, let~$E$ be a constructible subset of~$X$ and let~$V$ be an affinoid domain of~$X$.
-Let~$L$ be an analytic extension of~$k$ and let~$E_L$ be the pre-image of~$E$ on~$X_L$.
-One has~ }

-{\em Proof.} All terms involved in the equality commute to finite unions; one can therefore assume that~$E=U\cap F$, where~$U$ (resp.~$F$) is a Zariski-open (resp.
-Zariski-closed) subset of~$X$; by replacing~$X$ with~$F$ one can assume that~$E$ is Zariski-open in~$X$.
-The lemma now follows from lemma~\ref{grosouv}, corollary~\ref{precanal} and corollary~\ref{precground}.~$\Box$